antoniofull/thexpatmagazine.com/src/pages/blog/2014-11-16-27-reasons-barcelona-best-city-world.md

 Photo Credit: <a href="https://www.flickr.com/photos/juanedc/9843266044/in/photolist-dQeJkN-m7vVGt-A1Q6c-dGmWKa-koqMsL-3oP36x-fYjKUn-EFLKa-acfqxM-3hUMjA-fZPj4w-3uRZFs-jnbUKq-dW5WDF-6pDZ8M-zte1x-6Dkp1R-8oM6SF-4QhK76-6jAjXM-oG69TR-cMg5gs-nzuyAY-4aWxSb-b2i9m8-49Bx2n-bFc9d4-dznBtj-4dGUpE-nRp6aB-4WZ54b-4WUMFM-4WZ4M5-abs3UN-b348QX-aC2Qop-cfemb7-fSqVCY-4WZ553-2YAqCQ-4WZ4Zf-cfenJu-cfejLL-4bJhXR-4jwcdR-5rcwrj-51jGtE-77Dm4i-fAe1Nv-XNFSt" target="_blank">Flickr</a>

 Where the 1992 Olympic game where played.
 Montjuïc is up on a mountain and so less crowded than the centre.
 The view is amazing, is it possible to visit the old Stadium of Espanyol, the second team of Barcelona.
 Montjuïc hosts also a lot of concert.
-I a bit tricky to get there but it&#8217;s worth all the efforts.
+I a bit tricky to get there but it's worth all the efforts.

 Pro tip : go when the _**Magic Fountain**_ is about to start, go on top and enjoy 😀